QUICK ANSWER

 This guide breaks down the real numbers, explains why each group passes or fails at the rate it does, and shows what the data says about how to prepare.

-The short version: First-time takers pass at 52 to 56%.
-Retakers pass at 36%.
-The gap is not random.
+The short version: first-time takers usually pass somewhere around the halfway mark.
+Retakers do worse.
+That gap is not random.
 It is the predictable result of repeating a failed approach.
-Four factors drive the fail rate: the exam tests application (not recall), 10 math questions go unpracticed, national prep tools miss 45 Florida-specific questions, and school exam confidence creates a false sense of readiness.
-Change those four factors and the pass rate stops applying to you.
+Four factors drive the fail rate: the exam tests application instead of recall, math goes underpracticed, generic prep tools miss Florida-specific law, and school exam confidence creates a false sense of readiness.
+Change those four factors and the average pass rate stops being your personal forecast.

 What This Guide Covers